Adrija-B/flask-docker-hello-world/README.md

 FILENAME  | CONTENT
 ------------- | -------------
 .GITIGNORE  | Helps exclude stuff that needs to be excluded.
 Dockerfile  | FROM a python version 3.9 of your choice COPY a local requirements.txt and pip install it a CMD that runs your flask app using some incantation of flask run It should bind to all interfaces (i.e., host=0.0.0.0)
 Requirements.txt  | Includes all necessary packages, version-pinned. docker-compose.yml  | build the local (.)
-Dockerfile publish container port 5000 to host port 5555 mount the current directory into whatever your Dockerfile WORKDIR is. app.py  | The Flask APP. make-request.py  | Use the *requests* library to hit each of the flask app routes.
+Dockerfile publish container port 5000 to host port 5555 mount the current directory into whatever your Dockerfile WORKDIR is. app.py  | The Flask APP. make-request.py  | Use the *requests* library to hit each of the flask app routes. templates  | Stores the templates for the app routes

 - - - -